acgetchell/CDT-plusplus/README.md

 CI uses `lukka/run-vcpkg`, which derives the vcpkg checkout commit from the same manifest baseline and supplies a binary cache.
 No separately maintained repository variable is required.

+CodeQL keeps third-party implementation findings out of CDT++ results through a two-phase manual build.
+`just codeql-prepare` configures the project, installs manifest dependencies before CodeQL starts tracing, and uses a build directory under the host temporary directory so installed headers are outside the checkout.
+After CodeQL initialization, `just codeql-build` compiles only the `cdt` and `initialize` production targets with tests disabled.
+The regular `just build` and `just ci` contracts continue to build and run the complete test suite.

 ## Build

 Run `just build` from the repository root.
-It delegates to `./scripts/build.sh`, which can itself be run from any working directory for troubleshooting.
+It delegates to `./scripts/build.sh` on Unix and `scripts\build.bat` on Windows; either platform-specific script can itself be run from any working directory for troubleshooting.
 If `VCPKG_ROOT` already names the clean official checkout at the manifest baseline, the script respects it; otherwise it uses the pinned disposable checkout described above.
-The script invokes the `reference` configure and build presets followed by the `reference-smoke` test preset; products and tests are isolated under `out/build/reference`.
-Windows uses the same presets through `scripts\build.bat`, while `scripts\fast-build.bat` configures the same reference tree and builds only the primary `cdt` target.
+Both scripts invoke the `reference` configure and build presets followed by the `reference-smoke` test preset; products and tests are isolated under `out/build/reference`, while `scripts\fast-build.bat` configures the same reference tree and builds only the primary `cdt` target.
 All entry points preserve a compatible CMake cache and refresh it only when the selected vcpkg toolchain path changes.